kisslerlab/kisslerlab.github.io/_pages/handbook.md

 - __Social justice meetings:__ Once per rotation, we'll also replace one lab meeting with a "social justice" meeting, since health is about more than just disease, and more than just modeling.
 At these meetings, we'll discuss a reading (to be chosen by lab members) that helps us to think more deeply about our citizenship in the lab, university, and our larger communities.
 Readings may focus on diversity, equity, inclusion, political advocacy, community service, and related topics.
 They should help us think imaginatively about concrete positive changes we can make to improve the lives of those around us.

 ### Working hours
-- I expect lab members (including myself) to be semi-responsive electronically between 10am-4pm on work days (don't worry, I won't be timing your response time – just try not to be totally checked out).
+- I expect lab members (including myself) to be semi-responsive electronically between 10am-4pm on work days.
+Don't worry, I won't be monitoring your response time – just try not to be totally checked out.
 - I also expect lab members (again, myself included) to be physically in lab at least three days per week – the more the better!

 ### Communication